Officer's silent walks with student inspires Massachusetts community

 Elif's father, Onur Iskin, says seeing his daughter trust someone so profoundly brings him to tears.

 "I cried… because I know someone is watching her.
-She's safe," said XXXX "I see that she's trusting someone except her, her father or her mother or her aunts or uncles."
+She's safe," he said.
+"I see that she's trusting someone except her, her father or her mother or her aunts or uncles."

 Elif's father appreciates the security that Officer Foley brings to his daughter's life.

-"Great guy, the best helper, best of friend of Elif.
-Now, I'm relaxed 100%," said xxxx.
+"Great guy.
+The best helper of Elif, best of friend of Elif.
+Now, I'm relaxed, 100% relaxed," he said.

 This bond has lasted for over a year, and on days when Officer Foley isn't there, Elif's disappointment can be felt by her teachers.